 Let’s talk about the exotic food of North-East India today!
 I know the topic is a little different than what I usually blog about, but if you are a foodie or someone who love to cook and experiment with different cuisines then you would definitely love this post on North-East Food!

-NORTH-EAST INDIAN FOOD STORE- This store is located at Anepalya 10th D Cross.
+This store is located at Anepalya 10th D Cross.
 The store usually opens in the evening around 6:00 pm and is open until 9:00 pm.
-They have good variety of dried foods, but limited fresh vegetables.
-For those who wish to drop by the store, do check via a call if they are open, because their timings are uncertain.
-Click here for the Store Direction.
+They have a good variety of dried foods, but limited fresh vegetables.
+For those who wish to drop by the store, do check via a call if they are open because their timings are uncertain .

-College days and my love for Shingju– I remember during my hostel days (most mates were from Manipur) all the girls would sit on the floor, head to head gathered around a newspaper full of Shingju as evening snacks.
-Those days almost all of us would get carton full of food items from home, because it was the only way to access them at the time.
+College days and my love for Shingju– I remember during my hostel days (most mates were from Manipur) all of us would sit on the floor, head to head gathered around a newspaper full of Shingju as evening snacks.
+Those days (2008) almost all of us would get carton full of food items from home because it was the only way to access them at the time.
 However, today, you can get most of the North-East food products in the city!
-If you are in Bangalore and planing to invite your friends to try some of the north-eastern dishes, check out these stores for the supplies!
+If you are in Bangalore and planning to invite your friends to try some of the north-eastern dishes, check out these stores for the supplies!

 Don’t forget to share this post with your North- East friends staying in Bangalore. 🙂